SoundHound AI (SOUN)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
+A company’s long-term sales performance can indicate its overall quality.
 Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Thankfully, SoundHound AI’s 64.5% annualized revenue growth over the last four years was incredible.
-Its growth beat the average software company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+Over the last four years, SoundHound AI grew its sales at an incredible 68% compounded annual growth rate.
+Its growth beat the average software company and shows its offerings resonate with customers.

 SoundHound AI Quarterly Revenue

-We at StockStory place the most emphasis on long-term growth, but within software, a stretched historical view may miss recent innovations or disruptive industry trends.
-SoundHound AI’s annualized revenue growth of 97% over the last two years is above its four-year trend, suggesting its demand was strong and recently accelerated.
+Long-term growth is the most important, but within software, a stretched historical view may miss new innovations or demand cycles.
+SoundHound AI’s annualized revenue growth of 91.9% over the last two years is above its four-year trend, suggesting its demand was strong and recently accelerated.
 SoundHound AI Year-On-Year Revenue Growth

-Looking ahead, sell-side analysts expect revenue to grow 34.4% over the next 12 months, a deceleration versus the last two years.
-Despite the slowdown, this projection is healthy and implies the market sees success for its products and services.
+Looking ahead, sell-side analysts expect revenue to grow 34.8% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is healthy and implies the market sees success for its products and services.

 The customer acquisition cost (CAC) payback period measures the months a company needs to recoup the money spent on acquiring a new customer.
 This metric helps assess how quickly a business can break even on its sales and marketing investments.